Millican, Texas

-Millican is an unincorporated area and former municipality in Brazos County, Texas, United States.
+Millican is an unincorporated community and former municipality in Brazos County, Texas, United States.
 The population was 240 at the 2010 census, up from 108 at the 2000 census.
 It is part of the Bryan–College Station metropolitan area.
 Millican is named after Robert Millican, the first white settler of the region that would come to be known as Brazos County.

 History

+The area was settled by Robert Hemphill Millican and his son Dr. Elliott McNeil Millican in the 1820's.
+By 1845, it was known as Millican Crossroads, opening a post-office in 1849 and a stage-coach station in 1850.

+As the terminus of the Houston and Texas Central Railway between 1860 and 1867, the town grew.
+It served as a training camp for 5,000 Confederate soldiers during the Civil War.

+From July 15–17, 1868, Millican was the site of racial violence when a group of Blacks and a group of Whites confronted one another over the rumor of a lynching of a black man near the Brazos River.
+A skirmish erupted and lasted for several days in what one historian has called "“the worst incident of racial violence in Texas during Reconstruction.”

 The community was formerly an incorporated municipality.
 A letter sent to Greg Abbott, then the Texas Attorney General, from the Brazos County Attorney, Jim Kuboviak, stated that an either an election of 1866 or a "special act" law passed by the Texas Legislature had incorporated Millican as a municipality, and that the community had one person serving as mayor.
 However, after 1871, no municipal government officials had ever taken office, neither via appointment nor via being voted into power.
 By 2006 there was no collection of taxation for any municipal services, and Brazos County officials wanted Abbott to determine if Millican's incorporation was still in effect.
 This would determine whether the county could make decisions with providing services to Millican.
 A lawyer that Brazos County used as a consultant had stated that she could not find proof that the municipality ever dissolved.

 In November 2006 the Office of the Texas Attorney General made a ruling stating that Millican was not an incorporated municipality due to a law that was enacted in 1897 stating that a city which had no executive officials in a period of at least 10 years would automatically dissolve; this law was in effect until 1925, and so Millican would have dissolved automatically.
 The determination allowed a land developer to move forward with a project as there was no city council to deal with.